rozza/mongo-java-driver-rx-old/docs/reference/content/index.md

 type = "index"
 +++

-## MongoDB Reactive Streams Java Driver Documentation
+## MongoDB RxJava Driver Documentation

-Welcome to the MongoDB Reactive Streams Java driver documentation hub.
+Welcome to the MongoDB RxJava driver documentation hub.

-The Reactive Streams implementation is built upon the [`MongoDB Async Driver`](http://mongodb.github.io/mongo-java-driver/3.0/driver-async) and we mirror their API.
-For reference documentation please see the async driver documentation.

 ### Getting Started

 The [Getting Started]({{< relref "getting-started/index.md" >}}) guide contains installation instructions and a simple tutorial to get up  and running quickly.

+{{% note %}}
+This implementation is built upon the MongoDB Async Driver and we mirror their API.
+For reference documentation please see the [async driver documentation](http://mongodb.github.io/mongo-java-driver/3.0/driver-async).
+{{% /note %}}